Categories

 Link FactSet and CRSP

-Both FactSet and CRSP have identifier files that contain primary identifiers at the entity level and the security level (note: an entity may issue multiple securities) and provide a map between their primary identifiers and all other historical identifiers (e.g., … Continue reading
+Both FactSet and CRSP offer identifier files that contain primary identifiers at the entity level and security level (note: an entity may issue multiple securities).
+These files provide a mapping between their primary identifiers and all other historical identifiers such … Continue reading

 A test on Stata running speed on MacBook Pro (M1 Pro chip) and old Macs